A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Description of the coding scheme for the BSC

 The concept of retransmissions based on error detection can be viewed as an extension of the classic example of the {one-way} BEC with feedback \cite[p.
 506]{GallagerIT}.
 In this simple setup, channel errors occur independently with probability $\epsilon$ and errors are detected and marked as erasures, whose locations are immediately revealed to both parties.
 The coding scheme is simply resending the erased bits, yielding an average rate of $1-\epsilon$, which is exactly Shannon's capacity for the BEC.
 In addition, since all the channel errors are marked as erasures, the probability of decoding error is zero.

-In the interactive communication setup for a general BMS channel (other than the BEC), channel errors are not necessarily marked as erasures and perfect feedback is not present.
+When performing interactive communication over a BSC, channel errors are not necessarily marked as erasures and perfect feedback is not present.
 However, the fact that the parties have (a noisy) two-way communication link, enables them to construct a coding scheme in a similar spirit as follows.
 The parties start by simulating the {transcript} in a window (or a \textit{block}) of $\levelblock$ consecutive {bits}, operating as if the channel is error free.
 The probability of error in the window can be upper bounded using the union bound by $\levelblock\BSCprob$, and this number is assumed to be small.
 Next, the parties exchange bits in order to decide if the window is correct, i.e., no errors occurred, which would lead to the {simulation} of the consecutive window, or incorrect, i.e., some errors occurred, which would lead to retransmission (i.e. {re-simulation of the window}).

 Unfortunately, error detection using less than $\levelblock$ bits of communication has an inherent failure probability.
 In addition, performing the error detection over a noisy channel can cause further errors, including a disagreement between the parties regarding the mere presence of the errors.
 For this purpose, the error detection is done in a \textit{hierarchical} and \textit{layered} fashion.
-Namely, after $\levelblock$ windows are simulated, error detection is applied on all of them, including on the outcome of the previous error detections, possibly initiating their entire retransmission.
+Namely, after $\levelblock$ windows are simulated, error detection is applied on all of them, including on the outcome of the previous error detection, possibly initiating their entire retransmission.
 After $\levelblock^2$ windows are simulated, error detection is applied on all of them, and so on.
 An illustrated example for this concept for $\levelblock=4$ is given in Table~\ref{table:simulationexample}.

 We are now ready to describe the coding scheme.
 We note that it can be viewed both as a sequential algorithm and as a recursive algorithm.
 For sake of clarity and simplicity of exposition, we chose the sequential interpretation for the description and the recursive interpretation for the analysis.